theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > We may have to live with C19 for months or years.
 Don’t deny or panic.
 Don’t make your life a misery.
 Let’s learn to live with this reality.

 C19: what a cool way to say {{< smallcaps COVID-19 >}}!
 In general, this is true.
 We have no reason to panic, nor should you deny the fact that there is the pandemic.
-All those who publicly showed the virus their arrogance suffered from the infection.
+All those who publicly showed the virus their arrogance suffered from the infection (metaphorically speaking).
 Some even succumbed to it.

 Having said that, let me also say that I have a friend who has been volunteering here in Bangalore since April 2020, and has not caught the virus yet.
-And he said, he got himself tested for the antibodies; he had no antibodies against the virus, which could mean he’s never had the infection.
+He says that he got himself tested for the antibodies; he had no antibodies against the virus, which could mean he’s never had the infection.
 Thirteen months of close contact with {{< smallcaps COVID >}}-positive patients, and he has not caught the infection, for a simple reason: He wears a mask when out and about, and wears {{< smallcaps PPE >}} when handling patients and mortal remains over hours.

 In other words, he has learnt to live with this reality.